 Join Business Leaders United (BLU) in an employer-led discussion sharing their efforts to advocate for federal policies that support their businesses by expanding access to skills for their current and future workforce.
 The discussion will include BLU’s efforts around work-based learning, Pell eligibility for short-term credentials, investments in career and technical education, and system-wide support for sector partnerships.

-Creating the conditions in which people can all thrive, live, work and age is dependent on both social and economic conditions.
-Prosperity is dependent on many elements: your zip code, education, job, health and access to quality care.
-Come learn about the social determinants of health and why employers should care about them.
-This workshop will highlight different employer-based strategies used to ensure all individuals can participate in an inclusive economy.
+Creating the conditions in which people can all thrive, live, work, and age is dependent on many factors: your zip code, your education and job, and your health and access to quality healthcare.
+Together these factors comprise the social determinants of health.
+Employers and workforce intermediaries increasingly recognize the role they play in building prosperous communities, from both a health and wealth perspective.
+Come learn more about the social determinants and why you should care about them.
+Learn how employer-based strategies and new partnerships can enable more individuals to fully participate in an inclusive economy.

 To attract new talent, advanced manufacturing employers are creating work-based training programs that ensure new employees learn exactly what they need to do the job.
 When combined with intentional recruiting strategies, customized “earn and learn” on-the-job training enables under-represented populations to gain skills while being placed in full time, permanent positions with benefits and a livable wage.
 Learn about the innovative strategies that employers and their partners are using to make OJT successful.

 The Aspen Institute has partnered with Working Metrics to develop an easy to use tool that provides an instantaneous scorecard of your job growth, wage growth, and job retention results vs. the national industry average.
-Use this report to get new insight into your performance and the results of your suppliers or bidders.
+Hear from employers how they got new insights into their performance and the results of their suppliers or bidders.
 Make more holistic sourcing decisions and identify ways to improve your internal practices.
 Attract new business and investors because companies with superior human capital results deliver superior products and services and long-term financial results.

-What happens when a community comes together to unpack the history of structural racism and how it manifests locally?
-Over the last two years, Cleveland Neighborhood Progress, the Fund for Our Economic Future, and other engaged partners funded a learning journey to increase shared understanding of racial inequality in Northeast Ohio and foster productive dialogue among stakeholders.
-Through intensive trainings provided by the Racial Equity Institute of Greensboro, North Carolina, thousands of participants have heard a detailed history of racism in America that directly challenges deeply-held assumptions and reveals the devastating impacts of persistent racial inequality.
-The result is a community equipped with a common lexicon and increased local capacity to sustain racial awareness and support local change aimed at advancing a more equitable society.
-This session will share lessons from this effort and relay the important role of a common narrative in reducing racial disparities.
+Cleveland Neighborhood Progress, the Fund for Our Economic Future, and other partners recently funded a journey to increase understanding of racial inequality in Northeast Ohio and foster productive dialogue among stakeholders.
+Through intensive training events, more than 5,000 participants heard a history of racism in America that challenges assumptions and reveals the devastating impacts of persistent racial inequality; resulting in a community equipped with a common lexicon and increased capacity to sustain racial awareness and support change.
+The goal of this session is to share lessons from this effort and relay the important role of a common narrative in reducing racial disparities.

 Over the past two years, The Women’s Fund of the Greater Cincinnati Foundation has researched how the cliff effect, self-sufficiency, and approximately 40 employer policies impact recruiting and retention of all workers.
 Also, Partners for a Competitive Workforce and the Women’s Fund have been conducting research on the prevalence of Intimate Partner Violence (IPV) and its connection to job training and employment.
 This led to the creation of a toolkit employers can use as they rethink and redesign their policies for their workforce.
 Learn about the toolkit and how one hospital has applied it to their retention efforts and what employers can do to create an environment that allows women experiencing IPV to continue and advance in the workplace.

-Across the country systemic barriers disproportionally affect people of color thus narrowing employment possibilities for individuals and talent pools for businesses.
-Barring individuals with criminal histories from employment is one of these barriers.
+Across the country, systemic barriers disproportionally affect people of color thus narrowing employment possibilities for individuals and talent pools for businesses.
 Understanding the economic cost of legal restrictions that block access to jobs long after a sentence is served, and awareness of what changes can be made to improve equity and competitiveness without compromising public safety is imperative.
-This session will explore research from Northeast Ohio quantifying the economic cost of excluding workers with a criminal background and lift up two examples of healthcare employers in Greater Chicago that are working to expand access to healthcare careers to those who are typically excluded.
+This session will explore research from Northeast Ohio quantifying the economic cost of excluding workers with a criminal background and lift up two examples of health care employers in Greater Chicago that are working to expand access to health care careers to those who are typically excluded.

 FSG’s Talent Rewire initiative and Grads of Life facilitate and support Opportunity Employers: employers interested in innovative approaches to recruitment, retention, and advancement of untapped, high-potential talent.
-Through interventions such as Innovation Labs, 7-second resumes, and manager training, Talent Rewire and Grads of Life are helping employers to address pain points when building inclusive talent pipelines.
-Come learn how they are working with cohorts of employers and industry associations to support adoption of best practices that meet business needs at scale.
+Through interventions such as the Opportunity Navigator, Innovation Labs, 7-second resumes, and manager training, Talent Rewire and Grads of Life are helping employers to address pain points when building inclusive talent pipelines.
+Come learn how they are working in partnership with innovative companies and industry associations to implement best practices.

 Through this interactive workshop, we will explore the role that workforce stakeholders can play in advancing racial equity in workforce development.
 We will hear findings from a historical analysis of the San Francisco Bay Area’s public workforce system through a race and gender equity lens and learn about Baltimore’s Workforce and Racial Equity Community of Practice.
 Speakers will share their unique perspectives on applications of REI informed strategies from emerging lessons to what is holding us back.
 Participants will engage in small group work, utilizing the Associated Black Charities’ 10 Essential Questions for Workforce Development as a framework for exploring action steps.